Absolutely brilliant…Party in the USA, Fire Island Pines version:

 I’m out in the Hamptons for a quick trip to hang out with friends, play silly parlor games, drink a few beers, and also help out at Saturday’s inaugural Hamptons Marathon.
-I snapped this shot Friday evening around 7 p.m. on the roof of the house we got for the weekend — it was actually quite dark out, but I set my camera for a long exposure, and it sucked in all the day’s remaining light for a cool blue photo.
+I snapped this shot Friday evening around 7 p.m. on the roof of the house we stayed at.
+It was actually quite dark out, but I set my camera for a long exposure, and it sucked in all the day’s remaining light for a cool blue photo.
 The view here is looking south out into the Atlantic.

 Hope everyone’s near the beach today — it’s the only place to be!
 The Fourth is probably my favorite holiday.
 It brings me back to summers as a kid in North Haven, where the fun and colorful annual community beach party on the Fourth always kicked off the summer season.
 Being on Fire Island feels similar.
 Last night as a group of us was walking through the village of Cherry Grove, someone remarked how relaxing islands feel.
 I’m lucky that I got to spend a major chunk of my childhood on one; now that I’m older I can appreciate the experience so much more than I ever did.

 As my idol Sarah McLachlan said once, “I love living by the water.
 There’s a such sense of peace and serenity and understanding of one’s place in the world when you’re on the water.
 I couldn’t imagine living inland–I’d go crazy.”